AristideBH/studioMDT/README.md

 ### Installing dependencies

-- In Visual Studio Code, open the integrated terminal.
-It should be inside the main directory of the project.
+- In Visual Studio Code, open the integrated terminal <kbd>Ctrl</kbd>+<kbd>ù</kbd>.
+(It should be inside the main directory of this project.)
 - Run `pnpm install` (or `pnpm i`) to install project dependencies.
 - This will create a `node-modules` folder inside your main directory.

-Depending on your internet connection and number of required packages, it may takes a minute.
+Depending on your internet connection and number of required packages, it may takes a minute or two.

 ### Live server